Andrey Rublev: 2020: Five ATP titles, world No. 8

 Later in the season when competition resumed prior to the US Open, Rublev lost in three sets in a two out of three-set-match to British player Dan Evans in the opening round of the Western & Southern Open, which was played this year at the Billie Jean King National Tennis Center in Flushing Meadows, home of the US Open, instead of Mason, Ohio, where it is traditionally being held.
 Seeded 10th at the US Open, Rublev defeated Jérémy Chardy and Grégoire Barrère, Salvatore Caruso, all in straight sets.
 Rublev's round of 16 match pitted was a rematch against a player he lost to in the same round in 2019, the fifth seed Matteo Berrettini.
 This time, Rublev won in four sets and advanced to his second US Open quarterfinal.
 He then lost in his quarterfinal match to Daniil Medvedev in straight sets with two tiebreakers.

 Next, Rublev achieved his third tour title of the year at the Hamburg European Open, where in the final he defeated second seeded Stefanos Tsitsipas in three sets.
-However, Tsitsipas returned serve by defeating Rublev in straight sets in the quarterfinals of the 2020 French Open.
+However, Tsitsipas returned serve by defeating Rublev in straight sets in the quarterfinals of the French Open.
 However, this performance guaranteed him a place in the top ten of the ATP rankings on 12 October 2020.
 Rublev then won his fourth title of the year at the St. Petersburg Open, defeating seventh seed Borna Ćorić, in straight sets.
 He reached a career-high of World No. 8 on 19 October 2020.

 In late October, Rublev achieved his fifth title of 2020 by winning the Vienna Open as the fifth seed.
 He defeated qualifier Norbert Gombos in straight sets to win his first match of the tournament.
 Rublev would then beat Jannik Sinner in three sets with Sinner retiring after only three games due to injury.
 Rublev would then upset second seed and defending champion Dominic Thiem.
 Rublev would then eliminate Kevin Anderson, Anderson would retire in the second set due to injury.
 Rublev won his match with Anderson.
 Rublev would then defeat lucky loser Lorenzo Sonego to win the 2020 Vienna Open singles title.
 With this win, Rublev qualified for the ATP Finals in London, which was his first ATP Finals appearance.

 In mid-November, at the ATP Finals, Rublev was placed in Group London 2020, where he would be eliminated in the round-robin phase.
 He started off his ATP-Finals debut with a match against Rafael Nadal – the second seed.
 Nadal beat Rublev.
 Two days after his loss, Rublev would face off against defending champion and sixth seed, Stefanos Tsitsipas.
 In his match, Rublev got match point on serve during the deciding set tiebreaker, but he double faulted, and lost the tiebreak and the match.
-Tsitsipas won.
-With his loss, Rublev was eliminated from the tournament.
+Tsitsipas won, and Rublev was eliminated from the tournament.
 Two days later, Rublev faced his final opponent: third seed Dominic Thiem whom Rublev defeated to conclude his ATP Final debut.